GiulioRusso/Ni-Dataset/docs/functions/extract_annotations_dataset.md

 ## Target Size and Coordinate Adjustment

 When `target_size` is specified, coordinates are adjusted to account for padding applied during image extraction.
-This ensures alignment between images and annotations.
+This parameter is passed directly to `extract_annotations` for each file.

 **Important**: Use the same `target_size` value for both `extract_slices_dataset` and `extract_annotations_dataset`.